 Mumbai has many fabulous restaurants to visit, and some of the city’s best are located within the hotel itself.
 You won’t have to leave the hotel to dine in style; choose from Indian fine dining at Masala Craft, Chinese at Golden Dragon, and Japanese at Wasabi by Morimoto.

 And don’t miss afternoon tea in style at Sea Palace – ask for a window seat for views over the Gateway of India and Arabian Sea.
 Come evening, pay a visit to Harbour Bar and ask for the signature cocktail.
 It comes with a fascinating story of the bar’s history, as told to you by your waiter.

 Head to Leopold Cafe (yes, that restaurant mentioned in Shantaram), located just a couple of streets away.
 Or pay a visit to Bademiya for a spicy chicken roll.
 Bademiya is probably Mumbai’s most famous street food vendor.

 The wonderful thing about the Taj Mahal hotel is the combination of atmosphere, history, service, and location.
 Standing pride of place in Colaba, this hotel offers the best of everything in Mumbai.

-You’ll be able to see the real Mumbai within just seconds of leaving its lobby, yet its convenient location in the centre of it all offers a quick retreat to a sanctuary at the end of a busy day exploring.
+You’ll be able to see the real Mumbai within just seconds of leaving its lobby, yet its convenient location in the center of it all offers a quick retreat to a sanctuary at the end of a busy day exploring.